underscoreio/shapeless-guide/src/pages/ops/migration.md

  3. convert the output of step 2 to `B`.

-We can implement steps 1 and 3 with `Generic` or `LabelledGeneric`, and step 2 with an op called `Intersection`:
+We can implement steps 1 and 3 with `Generic` or `LabelledGeneric`, and step 2 with an op called `Intersection`.
+`LabelledGeneric` seems a sensible choice because we need to identify fields by name:

 ```tut:book:silent
 import shapeless._